Uzbekistan Airways: Current fleet

 As of November 2025, the airline operates the following aircraft:

+Additionally, the airline operates two Airbus A320s in VIP configuration and one Pilatus PC-24.

 Fleet development

-In mid-2007, the carrier ordered six Airbus A320s; by that time the fleet was 55 strong, comprising ten different aircraft models; the Russian-built Yakovlev Yak-40 was among them.
+In mid 2007, the carrier ordered six Airbus A320s; by that time the fleet was 55 strong, comprising ten different aircraft models; the Russian-built Yakovlev Yak-40 was among them.
 Also that year, the airline ordered two Boeing 787-8s.

 In late 2008, the company ordered four Boeing 767-300ERs in a US$597 million deal, and the A320 order was boosted to ten aircraft.
 The airline took delivery of its first A320 in July 2010; the type started operations servicing the Tashkent–Baku route.
 The first of four Boeing 767-300ERs ordered in 2008 was delivered in February 2012, coinciding with the carrier's 20th anniversary.
 Also in 2012, the airline retired the An-24 from active service.
 It was announced in May 2013 that the Islamic Development Bank signed a deal for US$270 million with the Government of Uzbekistan that will be partly (US$170 million) used to finance the acquisition of two Boeing aircraft, yet the type involved was not disclosed.
 In July 2013, the Airbus A310 was retired from active service.

-The airline decided to convert two of the oldest Boeing 767-300ERs into freighters.
+The carrier ordered the Boeing 767-300ER for the first time in 1995.
+It decided to convert two of the oldest Boeing 767-300ERs into freighters subsequently.
 Conversion of the first aircraft was completed in December 2014.
 In late December 2014, the second converted aircraft arrived in Tashkent.